 Burke Medical Center is an acute care hospital located in Waynesboro, Georgia.
 Managed by Community Hospital Corporation, this 40-bed Medical Center was opened in 1951 but not completed until 1986.
 There’s over 50 years of caring for the community.

-We’ll be working the Medical Center over the next couple of months producing a promotional film, as well as a commercial spot to help promote the hospital.
+We’ve just finished a promotional film for the Medical Center and are wrapping up a :30 second commercial spot as well.
 You can find out more about Burke Medical Center by visiting their blog: http://burkemedical.net

 Despite a long period of drought, flowers are everywhere in this part of Africa right now.
 It’s the season for the winter rains and things once scorched and left thirsting beneath the punishing sun of summer are now relaxing and unfolding under the gentle encouragement of the slightest bits of water.